 Favor the skinny skis over their alpine brethren?
 Or maybe you're into cold weather fun at a more leisurely pace?
 The Catskills are home to a variety of trails offering groomed and backcountry cross country skiing and snowshoeing.

 Learn the ropes on the mellow 26-mile Catskills Scenic Trail running from Bloomville to Grand Gorge, or the varied selection of trails at the Mountain Trails Cross Country Ski Center in Tannersville.
 If you're a more seasoned skiier wanting to put your xc skiing skills to use in the Catskills, try Frost Valley YMCA in Claryville, offering over 25 km of groomed trails and 10 km of track-set trails.

 Satisfy your need for speed on a snowmobiling or snow tubing adventure in the Catskills this winter.

 Zoom across the Catskills' rolling country hillsides covered in sparkling white snow or through forest trails on the region’s variety of designated snowmobiling trails.
 From the numerous interconnecting state trails of the western Catskills, to privately owned, backcountry systems like Rip Van Winkle Ranch in Hunter, sled-heads will all find something to satisfy their inner speed junkie in the Catskills.

-Offering some of the best snow tubing near New York City, many ski resorts in the Catskills offer lift-served snow tubing adventures the whole family can enjoy.
+Offering some of the best snow tubing near New York City, many ski resorts in the Catskills offer lift-served snow tubing adventures ideal for a family-friendly vacation.
 Get your tube on at Hunter Mountain’s tubing park, the largest in New York State, fly down from 650-feet above to the bottom of Windham Mountain’s tubing lanes, or enjoy all-day tubing at Plattekill Mountain.